hessfran/hessfran.github.io/_news/2021-10-13-Open_Position.md

 link: 'https://www.ec2-big-nse.de/applications'
 ---

+##BIG-NSE program for Oct 2022 open for application

 Please visit <i class="fa fa-external-link-alt" aria-hidden="true" title="external link"></i> <a href="https://www.ec2-big-nse.de/applications" rel="permalink">the BIG-NSE website<span class="sr-only">Permalink</span></a> for more information about the BIG-NSE program and information on how to apply.
 I am going to co-advise a project on "Application of substitutional and intermetallic alloys to carbon dioxide hydrogenation by tandem catalysts" in the batch of the program.
 You are welcome to apply.